alphagov/govuk-developer-docs/source/kubernetes/cheatsheet.html.md

 ## Prerequisites

-1. You need to have completed [Get started with the GOV.UK Kubernetes clusters](get-started/).
+1. You need to have completed [Access an EKS cluster](get-started/access-eks-cluster/) from the [get started guide](get-started/).
 If you skimmed those instructions, make sure you have configured your shell:

     ```sh
     export AWS_REGION=eu-west-1
     alias k=kubectl
     ```

 1. Obtain credentials to access the cluster.
+Use an IAM role with sufficient permissions:
+    - `-readonly` roles can view logs and configuration
+    - `-poweruser` roles can run Rake tasks or open a shell
+    - `-administrator` roles can modify base cluster services (you should not normally need this)

+    For example:

     ```sh
     # Obtain IAM credentials for the AWS account (integration, staging, production).